About Manadalay

 8. Shwenandaw Monastery

-The beautiful wooden details in the monastery are worth a visit.
-It small so you don’t need a lot of time and it’s a quick stop from Mandalay Palace.
+The beautiful wooden details in this monastery make it worth a visit.
+It’s a small building and a quick stop from Mandalay Palace, so you don’t need a lot of time.

 Find: Bus/flight tickets